hugaped/MBNMAtime/cran-comments.md

 This is a resubmission.
 In this version I have:

- * Made data used in the vignette available in inst/extdata so that it can be located when needed
+ * Used message() instead of print() to avoid writing information messages to the console that cannot be easily suppressed.

 ## Test environments